Campus Resources for Student Employment

 Since 1919, College Night has defined our homecoming tradition.
 UM students have participated in a school spirit competition unlike any other.
 First designed to celebrate the introduction of a four-year college curriculum, the early celebrations were competitions between classes.
 In 1921, to celebrate UM’s 25th anniversary, students were divided into two teams, the Gold Side and the Purple Side.
 Growing in importance and attracting large numbers of alumni, it became the date for the observance of homecoming activities.
 It is a unique phenomenon in higher education — a pair of competitive, original, student-produced musical shows augmented by concurrent competitive athletic events.

-Juggling rehearsals and classes, members of each side give up weekends and work into the wee hours of the morning to perfect their productions until homecoming week, usually the second week of February.
+Juggling rehearsals and classes, members of each side give up weekends and work into the wee hours of the morning to perfect their productions until Homecoming week, which is usually the second week of February.
 Independent judges review and assign points to the Saturday night shows, and these points are added to pre-production points, revealing either a Gold Victory or a Purple Victory.

 Though at a passing glance it can appear to be a short-lived event, the College Night experience lasts a lifetime.